Use AI to turn data charts into easy-to-understand sentences. Know More

 • Listing Health -

-Listing health is the indicator of your property’s performance against your property and the market in any specified period.
+Listing health indicates your property’s performance against your property and the market in any specified period.
 You can set any period of time that you want to analyze.
-For example, if your property has been booked for 15 out of 30 days, your listing occupancy would be 15%.
+For example, if your property has been booked for 15 out of 30 days, your listing occupancy would be 50%.
 You can compare this with that of the market (average market listing health) and understand how close to or far from the market occupancy your listing is.

 • Listing level metrics -